-Desmond Swayne: To ask the Secretary of State for Digital, Culture, Media and Sport, for what reasons 10mbps was chosen as the broadband speed for the universal service obligation.
+Desmond Swayne: To ask the Secretary of State for Levelling Up, Housing and Communities, what the timetable is for the Government's local government Fair Funding Review.

-Desmond Swayne: To ask the Secretary of State for Transport, pursuant to the Answer of 1 February 2018 to Question 125445, what steps he is taking to reduce the number of accidents in which poor eyesight is a contributory factor.
+Desmond Swayne: To ask the Secretary of State for Health and Social Care, what steps he is taking to help increase the availability of residential places in social care settings.

 Desmond Swayne: On a point of order, Mr Deputy Speaker.
 I hate to interrupt this poetry, and it is indeed poetry, but what has it got to do with the amendments before us tonight?

 Desmond Swayne: It is the Minister’s belief that the Bill will be a remedy for the problems in the market.
 She will acknowledge that, while there are only a few of us in the House who do so, there is a rather larger number out there who believe that it will make a bad situation significantly worse.
 The Lords amendment at least gives the opportunity of finding out who is right about this—whether it is her...

 Desmond Swayne: I thank the Home Secretary for her dedication and the work that she is doing.
 What are the prospects of securing an alternative airline carrier to make the Rwanda plan a reality?